codingfriend1/meanbase/readme.md

 #### Building the relationship
 Now when a client asks for a site, you can have a customized template quickly available, and trust that they will know how to manage it without much training.

+## Features

-#### SEO
+#### Good SEO
 Meanbase provides a personal Prerender server for good SEO without having to pay the prerender service.

-## Features

 #### Automatic SSL.
 Meanbase use Let's Encrypt to automatically provide SSL free for your application by just setting environment variables.